abhinavborah/react-todo-app/README.md

   - Zod for input validation.
   - Mongoose for MongoDB.
   - dotenv for storing secrets (MONGODB_URI, etc).
-  - cors for testing
+  - cors for testing.

 - Frontend:

-  - Vite for bootstrapping React app
+  - Vite for bootstrapping React app.
-  - Tailwind CSS for styling
+  - Tailwind CSS for styling.

+- Future Scope:
+  - make dark/light mode ui and toggle button.
+  - use axios instead of fetch.
+  - add functionality to buttons to update/delete todos.